I Remember

 I remember when Dad taught me

-how to recognize star-flower root,
+how to recognize star-flower root

-wintergreen berry,
+wintergreen berry

 and other wild edibles...

-just in case I had to survive.
+just in case I had to survive

-The most important lesson of all,
+The most important lesson of all

-he taught me how to face fear.
+Dad taught me how to face fear

 I remember making peace with my mother

-forty years after I left her womb.
+forty years after I left her womb

-Our tears of love finally ran together.
+Our tears of love ran together just in time…

-We understood each other that day.
+Yes we understood each other

-I remember my first real love.
+I remember my first real love

-But still, I remember
+I remember

 unforgettable passion

-and love.
+and love

 I remember time alone

-in an ancient rainforest
+in an ancient virgin forest

-colorful birds,
+colorful birds

-pounding rain,
+pounding rain

-and only life in front of me.
+and only life

 Nowhere to go,